Tools and Resources

 - Food Environment Atlas - A mapping tool with 168 indicators of food, health and community available at the county level.

-Farmers Markets and Food Hubs:
+Farmers Markets, Gardens and Local Food Marketing:

-- Supplemental Nutrition Assistance Program (SNAP) at Farmers Markets: A How-To Handbook - A guide for accepting SNAP benefits at farmers markets
+- Supplemental Nutrition Assistance Program (SNAP) at Farmers Markets: A How-To Handbook - A guide for accepting SNAP benefits at farmers markets.

 Farm to School: